Great accessible UK weekend breaks: Chester

 The restaurant is accessible with level access on offer to diners and sufficient wheelchair access to tables.
 The hotel will also allow visitors to hire mobility aids, but this will need to be arranged in advance.

-The Joseph Benjamin restaurant is nestled against the famous city walls on Northgate Street and is the perfect location for visitors who are in the city centre.
-The popular restaurant is open for breakfast and lunch from Tuesday to Sunday and for dinner on Thursday, Friday and Saturday nights.
+The Porta Tapas Bar is nestled against the famous city walls on Northgate Street and is the perfect location for visitors who are in the city centre.

-There are a variety of dishes you can try such as wood pigeon breast, charred monkfish, a range of starters like soups and grilled whole king prawn as well as an array of wines.
-Being so close to the city centre it means visitors with mobility problems can go and see the city walls or go shopping and then head here for breakfast, lunch or dinner.
+Being so close to the city centre means visitors with mobility problems can go and see the city walls or go shopping and then head here for breakfast, lunch or dinner.

 The Yard Restaurant

-This family-owned Italian restaurant is also ideally located in the centre of Chester and with a chef that worked for Gordon Ramsey you can be safe in the knowledge that you will enjoy some amazing food.
+This family-owned Italian restaurant is also ideally located in the centre of Chester.
+With a chef who worked for Gordon Ramsey, you can be safe knowing you will enjoy some amazing food.

 The Yard Restaurant serves fine Italian cuisine with a tasty modern slant.
 Diners can enjoy Gnocchi Alla Arrabiata, Tagliatelle Alla Bolognese, Agnello Arrosto and steak of the week, or the popular Yard burger.